Baruk1-netizen/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-This scripts creates a new local variable.
+This script creates a new global variable.